101 – Wilfrid Laurier University

 Students who are attending Laurier for the first time and living off campus can still feel connected to our community through Laurier’s supports for off-campus students, which act as a virtual residence for students at both our Waterloo and Brantford campuses.
 Through the Laurier Off-Campus University Students (LOCUS) program, students will receive all of the support and fun of residence life, without the building.

 Admission is based primarily on 4U/M (or Grade 12) courses.

-Students can choose to complete the optional Applicant Background Summary (ABS) form, which is due in mid-April.
+Students can choose to complete the optional Applicant Background Summary (ABS) form, which is due April 29, 2020.
 This form provides students with an opportunity to present extracurricular information that could be used for admission consideration.

 Applicants to the Faculty of Music are required to attend an audition/interview and do not need to submit the ABS form.

 If recent or present circumstances have impacted your ability to achieve a strong academic standing, email a personal statement to Laurier.
 It is your decision to disclose any supporting details.

 If your first language is not English, you must provide evidence of your English proficiency.
 You can submit a minimum score on a test of English proficiency or complete the Laurier English & Academic Foundation (LEAF) program.